fabiolnh/apigateway/README.md

     - There are plugins for it
     - Deployment models: you can work with declarative YML/Json or with Database
     - Konga: It is a visual interface to manage everything (show metrics, control users, etc.)
+      * OBS:
+        - Downstream: User or Service that is accessing the API Gateway
+        - Proxy: Kong
+        - Upstream: Backend (Services behind API Gateway)
+      * Create Service, than create the route (ex: api.test.com -> api/test)
+      * Plugins: Can be configured in Routes, Consumers or globally.
+Exemples:
+        - Plugin Correlation ID: Good to have.
+It puts an ID to the Request and to the Response (header: Request-ID), passing this value to the services. ( https://docs.konghq.com/hub/kong-inc/correlation-id/ )
+        - Plugin Rate Limiting: if you want to limit X requests per seconds/minutes.
+You can choose the limit by consumer, credential, ip, service, header or path).
+There are a lot of configurations, one example is to use redis to better consistency.
+        - Plugin Response Transformer or Request Transformer: You can insert or remove json elements (body), headers, etc.  (Good to know: do not transform heavy operations to not overload the API Gateway)
+        - Plugin Basic Auth: When you send in the header the authorization value in Base64 (Authorization: Basic ...).
+It is the initial concept of Authentication.
+The beginner level.
+Low Security.
+But it works if you do not have anything else. (if some attacker has the header value, he will know the password).
+Currently we have to use OAuth or OpenID Connect
+           * You can work with Authentication in the Kong API Gateway (but remember, in some cases, having the base of users in the API Gateway is not good because you create a "lock-in").
+It is good to have an Identity Provider in the Company to have a central controller of the users.
+        - Plugin Key Authentication: For services authentication (not users).
+Those consumers (services) that are accessing the API Gateway.
+It is only a value on the header.
+(Ex: apiKey: ...).
+This authentication is not recommended, either.
+It is better to use OAuth or OpenID Connect